When in Cyprus… The Top 9 Places to Visit in Cyprus.

-On the edge of Paphos harbor sits Paphos Castle, built as a Byzantine fort to protect the harbor.
+On the edge of Paphos harbour sits Paphos Castle, built as a Byzantine fort to protect the harbor.
 It was destroyed by the earthquake of 1222 and rebuilt by the Lusignans in the 13th century.

-Kolossi Castle would win the cutest castle contest in Cyprus, if there was one.
+Kolossi Castle would win the cutest castle contest in Cyprus if there was one.
 This castle is located right outside of Limassol and sits as a reminder of Cyprus’ importance for the Europeans during the Holy Land Crusades.

 If you are ready to spend the rest of your life abroad, Escape Artist can help you achieve that goal.
-Not only is Cyprus good for a vacation, there are many perks to living, retiring, investing and working in the country as well.
+Not only is Cyprus good for a vacation, but there are also many perks to living, retiring, investing and working in the country as well.
 Let us help you make that decision to become a real Escape Artist!